MikeRatcliffe/Recipes/content/blog/mixed-vegetable-curry/mixed-vegetable-curry.md

 ## steps

+### Vegetables

 1. Steam broccoli until tender.
-Deep fry potatoes on high heat until golden and tender.
-Then deep fry carrots until golden and tender.
-Drain and set aside vegetables.
+2. Deep fry potatoes on high heat until golden and tender.
+3. Deep fry carrots until golden and tender.
+4. Drain and set aside vegetables.

+### Curry

-In small sauce pan put 1 tbsp ghee and add flour and milk.
-Bring to a boil and cook until mixture thickens.
-Add all spices except salt and cook 30 seconds more.
-Then stir in sour cream and salt.
-Mix vegetables into sauce.
-Serve hot.
+1. In small sauce pan put 1 tbsp ghee, flour and milk.
+2. Bring to a boil and cook until mixture thickens.
+3. Add all spices except salt and cook 30 seconds more.
+4. Stir in sour cream and salt.
+5. Mix vegetables into sauce.
+6. Serve hot.

 ## based on